Skip to main content Skip to footer

 The public may report parking and bylaw contraventions online through our Citizen Issue/Request Submission Portal.

 Alternative formats and communication supports are available upon request.
-Please contact the Council Coordinator at (519) 969-7770 ext.
-1262 to request an alternate format.
+Please contact the Accessibility Clerk at 519-969-7770 ext.
+1226 to request an alternate format.

 Contact Us